benchopt/benchopt/doc/user_guide/performance_curves.rst

 For more advanced configurations, the evolution of ``stop_val`` can be controlled on a per solver basis, by implementing a ``Solver.get_next`` method, which receives the current value for tolerance/number of iterations, and returns the next one.

-Note that the formulat to compute the next ``stop_val`` can be configured on a per-solver basis, as described in: :ref:`sampling_strategy`.
+Note that the formula to compute the next ``stop_val`` can be configured on a per-solver basis, as described in: :ref:`sampling_strategy`.

 2. Using a callback
 ~~~~~~~~~~~~~~~~~~~